-Q-18.
-What are the requirements to receive an annual contribution for a Plan year?
+Q-19.
+What are the requirements to receive a discretionary annual contribution for a Plan year?

-Once you join the annual contribution portion of the Plan, you must meet the following requirements to actually receive an annual contribution for each Plan year:
+Once you join the discretionary annual contribution portion of the Plan, you must meet the following requirements to actually receive a discretionary annual contribution for each Plan year: